Poseidon-ZKP/merkle-forest/README.md

 this actually provide "elastic gurantee", suppose the follow cases:
 1. user provide the "treeId" of elastic group, and merkle proof of that tree, get a minium grantee.
-2. user join a tree which have less leaves, which means it might loss privacy, then user could just "merge" its original tree and another full-size tree to be a new tree, and provide membership in the new tree.
+2. user join a tree which have less leaves, which means it might loss privacy, then user could "merge" its original tree and another full-size tree to be a new tree, and provide membership in the new tree.
 As an example in Figure 2, if member 4 want to prove membership with privacy grantee 2, then it can merge serveal trees to make the total members is more than 2**2 in new tree, here merge tree 2 and 3, and provide the merkle proof of new tree.
 3. user might want higher privacy gurantee, by "merge" all the trees. user decide the gurantee they want.
 Figure 2 given an example of merge 4 trees in group.

 ```mermaid